jmcdo29/testing-nestjs/typeorm-graphql-sample/README.md

 # Notes:

 - Added basic GraphQL based on example https://docs.nestjs.com/graphql/quick-start

+## Databse Setup

+- Create a Postgres database and update the connection string DATABASE_URL in src/app.module.ts
+- Run this SQL statement once in your database so that you can use UUID as primary column.
+  > CREATE EXTENSION IF NOT EXISTS "uuid-ossp";

+## Run Example

 - Run to generate types from GraphQl schema
   > npm run codegen
-- Run this SQL statement once in your database so that you can use UUID as primary column.
-  > CREATE EXTENSION IF NOT EXISTS "uuid-ossp";
   - Visit http://localhost:3000/graphql to play with GraphQL api

 # Debugging in vscode: